-How can we encourage recycling of organic waste instead?
+How can we encourage the recycling of organic waste instead?
 Community composting suggests an answer.

 Community farms and urban gardens need fertilizer.
 How can they get it?
-Without community composting facility they have to collect waste from restaurants themselves.
-Otherwise they can expensive organic fertilizer or settle for petrochemical fertilizer.
+Without community composting facility, they have to collect waste from restaurants themselves.
+Otherwise, they can buy expensive organic fertilizer or settle for petrochemical fertilizer.

 Some gardeners might not want or be able to have their own compost heap.
 They may prefer to give their food waste to a community composting operation.

 The community composting movement regards organic waste as a community asset.
 It needs to be reinvested in the community that generated it.
 In that way, it differs from industrial composting.

 Industrial composters must drive garbage trucks long distances to collect wastes.
 Then they must sell their product for a profit.
 Their customers may not be in the same community where they collect the waste.

 Community composting uses small collection centers so no one has to go very far to find one.
 People can drop off wastes as they do other errands.
 Some food waste collection services use small trucks.
 They are less expensive to own and operate than regular garbage trucks.
 Some services use bicycles instead of trucks.

 Community composting organizations may sell compost.
 Many donate it to urban farms or community gardens.
 But whether they sell the compost or donate it, it remains in the community.

 Although industrial composting and community composting differ, they don’t compete.
 Each model can operate where the other can’t.
 For example, industrial composters must use large trucks.
 They can’t as easily collect from downtown restaurants as someone with a small truck or bike.